ferhansohail/in-quiz-questions/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] To keep track of personal events in a work setting
 - [ ] To use a shared calendar with colleagues
 - [ ] To isolate meetings and important dates for a project team
-- [ ] To have a different view of your calendar
+- [X] To have a different view of your calendar

 #### 39. Under what conditions can you successfully recall a message?

-- [ ] Only when the recipient is also using Outlook
+- [X] Only when the recipient is also using Outlook
 - [ ] Only if the email is plain text without attachments
-- [ ] If the email si still in your outbox
+- [ ] If the email is still in your outbox
 - [ ] If the email was sent within the past 24 hours

-#### 40. What rule can you create in View Settings to color code messages from a particular senderm such as your manager?
+#### 40. What rule can you create in View Settings to color code messages from a particular sender such as your manager?

 - [ ] Format Columns
 - [ ] Conditional Formatting